 - Depression and anxiety - these are common problems that the fibromite faces.
 Exhaustion and constant pain often cause depression and anxiety.
 This can interfere with the workplace, especially when needing to work in teams.

 - Lowered immune system - when a cold virus sweeps through the workplace, healthy people are sick for up to a week, but then recover, and some even avoid catching the bug.
 Fibromyalgia sufferers have a weak immune system - they will catch most of the illnesses, and it will take much longer to recover.

 - Medication - fibro patients are often prescribed a concoction of medications to deal with the pain, insomnia, depression, and other side-illnesses that fibromyalgia causes.
 Many of these medications contribute to the brain fog, and make operating machinery or driving dangerous.

 Working with fibromyalgia

-Much of the time I can deal with my fibromyalgia well, sometimes it gets the better of me.
+Much of the time I am able to deal with my fibromyalgia while working—but sometimes it gets the better of me.

-I have had it for over 20 years, according to various specialists (neurologists/rheumatologists in two countries).
+I have had this condition for over 20 years, according to various specialists (neurologists and rheumatologists in two different countries).
 I had it through studying at high school and university, and subsequently at work.